 Social AdvocacyWe believe in global citizenship and as such we have a global family.
 We believe that people can live better lives if they have access to the global market place and we are proud to support Social Advocacy/ Artisan initiatives.

-Our pledge is to have at least one social advocacy initiative per collection.
+Our pledge is to have at least one social advocacy initiative per collection by 2025.
 Not only are we supporting marginalised people but we are honouring the tradition of hand making, which is at the heart of who we are.
 We also value the FAIRTRADE certification and aim wherever possible to track down artisan groups who are protected by Fair Trade organisation.

 Sustainable FibresWe are committed to ensuring that our garments are made from the most sustainable fibres we can source.
 Our design and production team are continually working with material specialists to understand the sustainability implications and opportunities for each fibre.

-Dyes and PrintingColour and Prints are integral to us.
-We pledge that our print and dye houses will use the most environmentally and ethically responsible products.
-Ensuring our dye houses have certification or independent verification focusing on responsible water, chemical and energy footprints is our current focus.
+Dyes and PrintingOur aim is to ensure our print and dye houses use the most environmentally and ethically responsible products with certification focusing on responsible water, chemical and energy footprints.

-Circular FashionOur customers have always embraced the reuse and recycling of garments and we are committed to helping our customers extend the life-cycle of their Spell garments, (#vintagespell!!).
+Circular FashionOur customers have always embraced the reuse and upcycling of garments and we are committed to helping our customers extend the life-cycle of their Spell pieces, (#vintagespell!!).
 However, reselling, upcycling and the renting economy is only a very small part of the circularity puzzle.

 This concept is known as circular fashion and our plan is to collaborate with other leaders in the sector to explore how this can be achieved.
-We have signed the Copenhagen Circular Fashion 2017 Commitment, where we have set targets around regenerative fibres and circular design to be reached by 2020.
+We have signed the Global Fashion Agenda (GFA), Circular Fashion 2017 Commitment, where we have set targets around regenerative fibres and circular design to be reached by 2020.
 The GFA releases a report annually on the signatories’ progress.